SQL Server detected a logical consistency-based I/O error: incorrect pageid in BizTalkMsgBoxDb database.

 CAUSE

-Again, these type of error is usually related to the IO/Hardware issues and it may occur due to sudden computer shutdown/crash or forced shutdown of the machine that for some reason corrupted the files,
+Again, this type of error is usually related to I/O/Hardware issues, and it may occur due to a sudden computer shutdown/crash or a forced shutdown of the machine that, for some reason, corrupted the files.

 Solution

-This way may not be the correct or perfect solution because If successful, the REPAIR_ALLOW_DATA_LOSS option may result in some data loss.
+This way may not be the correct or perfect solution because if successful, the REPAIR_ALLOW_DATA_LOSS option may result in some data loss.
 In fact, it may result in more data lost than if a user were to restore the database from the last known good backup.
-The problem was that I didn’t have a last known good backup and in fact, this was a dev environment, so losing data was not really important.
+The problem was that I didn’t have a last known good backup, and, in fact, this was a dev environment, so losing data wasn’t really important.

-The good news was that after I run all these steps, all the SQL Server detected a logical consistency-based I/O error’s stop appearing in Event Viewer the environment became stable and working properly again.
+The good news was that after I ran all these steps, the SQL Server detected a logical consistency-based I/O error that stopped appearing in Event Viewer, and the environment became stable and working properly again.

 We’ll take whatever data we can and move forward!